comod/git-scope-pro/README.md

 When upgrading from a previous version of this plugin, make sure that you enable the native gutter highlighting via `Tools -> Diff & Merge -> Highlight modified lines in gutter`

-Previous versions disabled this setting, and it hooks into the native gutter highlighter instead.
+Previous versions of the plugin disabled this setting, while current versions rely on this setting being enabled to show changes in gutter.

 ### Story